The Self-Learning Trap: Why Most Online Courses Are Expensive Entertainment

 Evidence By Section

-Claim: Popular career narratives overweight edge cases and underweight base-rate outcomes.
+Claim: Popular narratives about learning roles in India overweight outlier outcomes and underweight base-rate career trajectories.

 Evidence: AmbitionBox Salary Insights, Glassdoor India Salaries